-This book should hit the shelves by Christmas 2020!
+This book should hit the shelves not long into 2021!
 Feel free to read the introduction:

-In this book, I will explore how certain cognitive heuristics (shortcuts) facilitate cognitive growth with just a little self-awareness.
-Throughout the book several fields of psychology will be touched on to show they work together to produce how we think; such as metacognition, stage development, thinking, memory and general intelligence.
-I will also introduce you to a novel, more encompassing theory called Constructed Development Theory, and it’s four pillars: Intention, Awareness, Choice and Response, which together lead to our habituated Thinking Styles.
+In this book, we will explore how certain cognitive heuristics (shortcuts) facilitate cognitive growth with just a little self-awareness.
+Throughout the book several fields of psychology will be touched on to show how they work together to produce how we think; such as metacognition, stage development, thinking, memory and general intelligence.
+I will also introduce you to a novel, more encompassing theory called Constructed Development Theory, and it’s four pillars: Intention, Awareness, Choice and Response(TM), which together lead to our habituated Thinking Styles.

 This book will help you to appreciate that interpersonal conflict, between yourself and others, is simply the result of the people not understanding how the other thinks, and this is due to how they construct their thinking: it’s different to how you construct yours!
 That’s it!
 It’s not rocket surgery…

 Together we will also look at some of the tools used in industry that are taken for granted as ‘useful’, when in reality, they could be so much more if we simply injected a little Intention, Awareness, Choice and Response into them.
 That was my favourite chapter to write!

 Finally, we will investigate our Dynamic Intelligence and how we know what we know about our thinking in order to uncover the very facets of our construction using the Thinking Quotient tool.
 This is the measure of our self-awareness and its simplicity might surprise you!

 So, without further ado, shall we begin deconstructing this classical mess we call psychology and delve into the relatively new arena of Metacognition for Adults?